zeitgeistpm/zeitgeist/zeitgeist.md

 ## Roadmap

-We aim to distribute ZTG in as fair and egalitarian way as possible, while still acknowledging the necessary steps to bring the network to fruition.
-Because we have such a great foundation laid down for us by the Augur protocol, and because the Augur community has demonstrated itself knowledgable about prediction markets in general we plan to airdrop 5% of the initial allocation of ZTG to REP holders.
+We aim to distribute ZGT in as fair and egalitarian way as possible, while still acknowledging the necessary steps to bring the network to fruition.
+Because we have such a great foundation laid down for us by the Augur protocol, and because the Augur community has demonstrated itself knowledgable about prediction markets in general we plan to airdrop 5% of the initial allocation of ZGT to REP holders.

 - 10% Initial Founding Team
 -  5% Airdrop to REP holders that signal.